telerik/teststudio-docs/docs/automated-tests/customize-project/welcome-screen.md

 ---
 # Welcome Screen

-Once you have successfully <a href="/getting-started/first-project#add-a-test-to-the-project" target="_blank">activated a license</a> for your Test Studio installation, launching the product lands to the Test Studio Welcome Screen.
-It lets you create or choose among recent projects, provides access to getting-started samples and tutorials, software version and available updates.
+Once you have successfully <a href="/prerequisites/license-activation/activating-your-license" target="_blank">activated a Test Studio license</a>, launching the app takes you to the **Welcome Screen**.
+Here, you can create or open a project, access the getting-started samples and tutorials, find the product version and check for updates.

-These resources are divided in few different tabs.
-Below you can find additional details for each separate tab:
+The **Welcome Screen** is organized in the following tabs:

 1. [Project Tab](#project-tab)
 2. [Get Started Tab](#get-started)